List of Portland State University alumni

 Established as Vanport College in 1946, Portland State University is a public university officiated as a state institution in 1969.
 Located in the southwest Portland, Oregon, it is the only public university in the state that is located within a major metropolitan city, and is one of Oregon's largest universities.
 Its academic programs are organized in nine constituent schools and colleges, and have produced alumni across professions in the arts, sciences, business, academia, politics, and sports.
-As of 2019, the university claims over 180,000 alumni worldwide.
+As of 2019, the university claimed over 180,000 alumni worldwide.